junie75/SecretCodeGuessing/README.md

 For the size of the string n, there are 2^n codes that the user could choose.
 The picture below demonstrates the number of combinations if n = 6.

-There are 64 possible combinations for n = 6.
+There are 64 possible combinations for n = 6. <br>
 ![Image](n6Combinations.png)

 ## Formula Explained